Pharyngitis Causes and Symptoms

 Risk Factors for Pharyngitis

-Certain factors can make individuals more prone to developing pharyngitis, including:
+Certain variables can make individuals more prone to developing pharyngitis, including:

 - Close contact with people who have colds or flu

-- Exposure to crowded or poorly ventilated areas
+- Spending time in crowded or poorly ventilated areas

-- Weakened immune systems due to chronic illnesses
+- Having weakened immune systems due to chronic illnesses

-- Frequent exposure to secondhand smoke or airborne irritants
+- Experiencing frequent exposure to secondhand smoke or airborne irritants

 Symptoms of Pharyngitis

-The symptoms of pharyngitis can vary depending on the cause and severity of the condition.
-Typical symptoms include:
+The symptoms of pharyngitis can vary depending on both the cause and severity of the condition.
+Typical indications include:

 - Sore, dry, or scratchy throat